 The cold, hard truth is that social media accounts are more of an amplification device for an existing community than they are a traffic building mechanism.
 And amplifying zero is still zero, last I checked. 😉

 You can get some traffic from social, but considering the amount of time it takes to make it happen, it is just really inefficient.
 Plus, in terms of actual revenue, your social media accounts are FAR less effective than your email list.
-Justin Brooke, from DMBIOnline.com, posted this on his Facebook page, for instance, showing his revenue sources broken down by channel and look at the difference between email and Facebook:
+OptinMonster gave an overview of email marketing stats vs social media stats and it clearly shows emails wins the race quite substantially.

-I think it is safe to say that the only efficient way to make use of social media is if you’re paying for it.
+I think it is safe to say that the only efficient way to make use of social media is if you’re paying for it – and be using it to build your list.
 To spend much effort on building up your social followings is to play in the sandbox of other bloggers who get nowhere.

 Answering questions in forums is the same way.
 It can lead to some trickles of traffic, but it takes a lot of time to do it.

 If you’re starting from scratch or are still under, say, 1,000 email subscribers, then I wouldn’t spend too much time doing exclusively organic social media.
 You need to be thinking about higher leverage strategies first.